Vpn for edge

 What are the cost considerations for edge VPN deployments?

 Costs include license or appliance fees, hardware for gateways, management software, and ongoing maintenance.
 A scalable model that matches device growth saves money long term.
-Kaspersky vpn rating
+Planet vpn edge extension 2026

 How do I monitor VPN health across many edge sites?